 We operate in a highly competitive industry and compete with producers, manufacturers, distributors and sales agents offering products equivalent to substantially all of the products we offer.
 Competition is based on several key criteria, including product price, product performance, product quality, product availability and security of supply, breadth of product offerings, geographic reach, responsiveness of product development in cooperation with customers, technical expertise and customer service.
-Many of our competitors are larger than we are and may have greater financial resources, more product offerings and a greater geographic reach.
-As a result, these competitors may be able to offer a broader array of products to a larger geographic area and may be better able than us to withstand changes in conditions within our industry, changes in the prices and availability of raw materials, changes in general economic conditions and be able to introduce innovative products that reduce demand for or the profit of our products.
+Many of our competitors are larger than we are and may have greater financial resources, more product offerings and a broader geographic reach.
+As a result, these competitors may be able to offer a broader array of products to a larger geographic area and may be better able than us to withstand changes in conditions within our industry, changes in the prices and availability of raw materials and changes in general economic conditions as well as be able to introduce innovative products that reduce demand for or the profit of our products.
 Additionally, competitors' pricing decisions could compel us to decrease our prices, which could adversely affect our margins and profitability.
-Our ability to maintain or increase our profitability is dependent upon our ability to offset competitive decreases in the prices and margins of our products by improving production efficiency, investing in infrastructure to reduce freight costs, identifying and selling higher margin products, providing higher levels of technical expertise and customer service, and improving existing products through innovation and research and development.
+Our ability to maintain or increase our profitability would be dependent upon our ability to offset competitive decreases in the prices and margins of our products, providing higher levels of technical expertise and customer service, and improving existing products through innovation and research and development.
 If we are unable to maintain our profitability or competitive position, we could lose market share to our competitors and experience reduced profitability.